BOOKINGS AND PAYMENT

 Can we order a grocery delivery or takeaway delivery?
 Yes, you're welcome to arrange for a delivery to your cottage.
 Please just make sure you'll be there when it arrives!

 Can I charge my electric vehicle?
 If you're planning to charge an electric vehicle during your stay, please let us know prior to arrival.
-A surcharge, typically £20-£30 per week, may be payable.
+We reserve the right to request a contribution towards the additional electricity used.

 ARRIVAL AND DEPARTURE

 Will you be there to meet us on arrival?
 We like to greet our guests on arrival and show them around their cottage.
-If we can't be there, we'll make sure to give you instructions on how to get in before you arrive.
-Inside each cottage is a Welcome Pack with all you'll need to know about the property.
+But if we can't be there, we'll make sure to give you instructions on how to get in before you arrive.
+Inside each cottage is a Welcome Folder with all you should need to know about the property.

 What if we're not happy with the property?
 If you've any cause for complaint, or any problems during your stay, we're more than likely just next door, so do please let us know.
 You can read more about our complaints procedure in the Terms and Conditions.